sveltejs/cli/documentation/docs/30-add-ons/99-community.md

 ```

 This allows you to iterate quickly without publishing to npm.

+The `file:` protocol also works for custom or private add-ons that you don't intend to publish - for example, to standardize project setup across your team or organization.

 > [!NOTE]
 > It is not necessary to build your add-on during development.